hbkwong/Breaking-Bricks/README.md

 32 Blue Sky bricks line the playing field, each worth 1 point.
 When the player reaches 25 points, the player wins the game.

-Primary features of the game include:
+Current features of the game include:

+- [X] A laterally-moving paddle keeps the game ball in play
+- [X] Statistics (lives, score, etc.) are tracked and updated live on-screen
+- [X] The game ball collides and bounces off other game objects
+- [X] On-page instructions are viewable to guide the player

 ### Mouse-Based Controls